The Advantage of GEP-44

 The GEP-44 Breakthrough

-GEP44 is a Novel Dual-Agonist Peptide (GLP-1 & NPY Receptors) for Weight Loss and Glucose Control.
+GEP44 is a novel monomeric peptide multi-agonist that targets the GLP-1 and NPY receptors.
 Over the past 18 months, Robert Doyle, a medicinal chemist, and Jack and Laura H. Milton Professor and Dean's Professor of Chemistry in the College of Arts and Sciences at Syracuse University, introduced two new peptide compound discoveries at conferences of the American Chemical Society (ACS) and The Obesity Society.
 He and his collaborators reported that the compounds notably reduce body weight and normalize blood glucose levels without the typical negative side effects experienced by many patients who take currently available GLP-1 based anti-obesity drugs.
-Doyle and his fellow researchers have since worked on refining the compounds, GEP44 and KCEM1, and have undertaken lab-animal testing, filed patents, spoken with investors and explored market placement.
+Doyle and his fellow researchers have since worked on refining the compound, GEP44, and have undertaken lab-animal testing, filed patents, spoken with investors and explored market placement.
 They believe these drugs, ultimately intended for use in humans, will offer significant advances in how obesity and diabetes are treated in the U.S. and around the world.
 The researchers have also discovered another highly promising weight-loss compound and new outgrowths that have potential to treat opioid addiction through similar neuroendocrine pathways.

 GEP44 is a targeted peptide therapy that provides potent weight loss and glucose control while preserving β-cell mass.
 Notably, it delivers these benefits with minimal to no gastrointestinal disturbances or malaise, setting it apart from other GLP-1 agonists.
 Key benefits include •Superior Weight Loss and Glucose Control, •Better Tolerability vs. Existing GLP-1 Agonists (e.g., Ozempic), •Preserves β-Cell Mass and Protects Beta-Islet Cells from Inflammation, •Reduced Gastrointestinal Side Effects and Malaise (Unlike Other GLP-1 Agonists), •Potential Secondary Benefits such as supporting cardiovascular health and may aid in reducing opioid addiction/withdrawal symptoms.